-- Chop some onions, carrots, and celery and make a bed (or should I say a nest?), in an oven bag.
-Place the bag in a roasting pan.
+- Chop some onions, carrots, and celery and make a bed (or should I say a nest?) in an oven bag.
+Place the bag open in a roasting pan.

-- Put the compound butter medallions between the skin and the flesh of the turkey, and also inside the cavity.
+- Put the compound butter medallions between the skin and the flesh of the turkey and inside the cavity.

-- Stuff the turkey with the stuffing of your choice, or with my rice, cranberries, apples, bacon, and herbs one.
-If you choose not to stuff your turkey, simply fill the cavity with a couple of apples and small onions, so it keeps its form.
+- Stuff the turkey with the stuffing of your choice or with my rice, cranberries, apples, bacon, and herbs stuffing.
+If you choose not to stuff your turkey, simply fill the cavity with a couple of apples and small onions so it keeps its form.

 - Secure the turkey with kitchen twine, and place it inside the oven bag, breast on top.

 - Place a couple of compound butter medallions on the turkey breast.